 07 of 08

 Polish chałka is a slightly sweet, eggy braided raisin bread.
 Chałka is served for breakfast or with a meal.
 It's especially great for ham sandwiches—the sweet and salty combination is unbeatable.
-But some type of rye bread, like Polish sourdough rye or another type of rye the family likes, is also served.
+But some type of rye bread, like Polish sourdough rye or another type of rye the family likes, also is served.

 08 of 08